Finding the Best Places to Retire Since 2006!

 Cons: The air quality is poor.

 Notes: Mesa is popular with "snowbirds" and has a lot of RV parks.
 The downtown is not as active as city leaders would like, and they are hoping that a relatively new light rail system will jump start new retail and residential construction in the city's center.
 Many Mesa workers commute to Phoenix.
-The city has grown by 65% within the last decade or two.
+The city has grown by 9% within the last decade.

 Recommended as a Retirement Spot?
 Yes, although not for people with respiratory issues.